This article originally appeared on VICE UK

 An ex-spy says MI5 has so few Muslim officers that it considered 'blacking up' agents

-Ah, no, that's a shame: says here our country's spies are actually great clanging idiots, whirling their arms blindly into a cocktail waiter at the swanky party, getting Martini all down their tuxedo, asking someone to remind them of the rules at a poker game, thinking brownface is a legitimate and subtle method of subterfuge.
-That is a shame, that.
-That truly makes me worry for the security of, like, the entire UK, and each and every one of us, and just suddenly very aware of the general concept and threat of terror, seeing as our main defence against it thinks that the best way of solving the sticky problem of infiltrating suspected Islamic terror units in the UK is with bad fancy dress.
-Our main defence against terror is literally a scene from Team America: World Police.
-Our main defence against terror watched Sean Connery in You Only Live Twice and went: yeah, cool, nice idea, good.
+Ah, no, that's a shame: says here the UK's spies are actually gigantic morons, whirling their arms blindly into a cocktail waiter at the swanky party, getting Martini all down their tuxedo, asking someone to remind them of the rules at a poker game, thinking brownface is a legitimate and subtle method of subterfuge.
+That is a shame.
+That truly makes me worry for the security of, like, the entire UK, and each and every one of us, and just suddenly very aware of the general concept and threat of terror, seeing as our main defense against it thinks that the best way of solving the sticky problem of infiltrating suspected Islamic terror units in the UK is with bad fancy dress.
+Our main defense against terror is literally a scene from Team America: World Police.
+Our main defense against terror watched Sean Connery in You Only Live Twice and went: yeah, cool, nice idea, good.

 Trending on NOISEY: Were There Any Good Remixes For Summer, Or What?

 Anyway the grass responsible for telling us all this is "Robert Acott," the codename of a former MI5 operative who spoke to Newsnight indicting the service after being drummed out following a breakdown.